Model Aggregation for Risk Evaluation and Robust Optimization: Introduction

 At this point, we have not yet specified how the robust distributional model $F^*$ may be obtained in the MA approach (ii).
 For this purpose, we need an order relation, often consistent with the risk measure $\rho$ used by the risk analyst.
 We will describe some natural choices of partial orders, in particular, first- and second-order stochastic dominance, in Section \ref{sec:21}.

 Our main objective is a comprehensive theory on the two approaches of robust risk evaluation, with a focus on the newly introduced MA approach.
 The following questions naturally arise. \begin{enumerate}[Q1.] \item What are the advantages and disadvantages of the MA approach in contrast to the WR approach, in addition to the points mentioned above? \item What are theoretical and computational properties of the MA approach in distributionally robust optimization? \item Which risk measures yield equivalent robust risk evaluation results via the MA and WR approaches and how are they used in regulatory practice? \item How is the MA approach implemented in common settings of uncertainty, optimization, and real-data applications? \end{enumerate} We will answer the four questions above by means of several novel theoretical results.
 Our main contributions can be explained {as} follows.
-After introducing partial orders and risk measures in Section \ref{sec2}, we present a rigorous formulation of the MA and WR approaches for risk evaluation and robust optimization in Section \ref{sec:2}.
+After introducing partial orders and risk measures in Section \ref{sec2}, we present a rigorous formulation of the MA and WR approaches for risk evaluation and distributionally robust optimization in Section \ref{sec:2}.
+These optimization problems will be called WR or MA optimization.
 Our new method is related to stochastic optimization of risk measures (e.g., \cite{DR04}, \cite{RS06}, \cite{SDR21}); see our discussion in Section \ref{sec:2}.

 Features of MA risk evaluation will be discussed in Section \ref{sec:4} and MA robust optimization will be studied in Section \ref{sec:34}.
 We show convenient properties of the MA approach in risk evaluation and optimization.
 In particular, the MA risk evaluation remains convex when the risk measure is convex, and the MA robust optimization admits a convex program reformulation under suitable conditions.
 This answers Q\ref{Q2}, and also Q\ref{Q1} partially.